conda-forge/eccodes-feedstock/README.md

 conda config --add channels conda-forge
 ```

-Once the `conda-forge` channel has been enabled, `eccodes` can be installed with:
+Once the `conda-forge` channel has been enabled, `eccodes, python-eccodes` can be installed with:

 ```
-conda install eccodes
+conda install eccodes python-eccodes
 ```

 It is possible to list all of the versions of `eccodes` available on your platform with: